 Whether you are looking to get out of dodge before school starts or you are dreaming of future family vacations, we’ve got some kid-friendly vacation rentals for you.
 These nearby Airbnb rentals are perfect for families and some are big enough to bring along the grandparents as well.
-We’ve got rental homes on the beach, pet-friendly rentals and even a treehouse in the redwoods.
+We’ve got rental homes on the beach, pet-friendly rentals and even a train caboose in the redwoods.
 Pack your bags and book your stay today!

 Train Caboose in the Redwoods